 A: Aperture-Priority Auto - Set the aperture, the camera chooses the shutter speed.

-M: Manual - Full control over aperture and shutter speed.
+M: Manual - Manual exposure mode that provides full control over aperture and shutter speed.

 Auto: Auto mode - The N65 controls the exposure settings.